chandrabharat/url-alias/README.md

 Shared code and utilities used by both the backend and frontend

 ## Feedback and Support
 If you have any feedback, questions, or need support, please don't hesitate to reach out.
-You can contact us through email@example.com.
+You can contact us through bharatchandra@berkeley.edu.

 We appreciate your interest in the URL Shortener application and welcome any contributions to enhance its functionality and usability.